Do e-Learning courses count towards the Online Learning Graduation Requirement?

-No. You don't have to work on your e-Summer School course at a particular time of day.
+No. Asynchronous learning does not occur in real time.
+You don't have to work on your e-Summer School course at a particular time of day.

-You just need to login every school day and complete and submit assignment work by the dates set out by your teacher.
-Expect to spend 5-7 hours per day on a full credit course.
+You just need to login to your course every school day and complete and submit assignment work by the dates set out by your teacher.
+Expect to spend 6-8 hours per day on a full credit course.
 Missing one day of e-Summer School is like missing an entire week of classes during the regular school year.

 How many e-Summer School courses can I take?